FelixDJC/NLGAD/README.md

 If you find this project useful for your research, please cite your paper with the following BibTeX entry.

 ```
-@inproceedings{GRADATE,
+@inproceedings{NLGAD,
-  title={Graph Anomaly Detection via Multi-Scale Contrastive Learning Networks with Augmented View},
+  title={Normality Learning-based Graph Anomaly Detection via Multi-Scale Contrastive Learning},
-  author={Duan, Jingcan and Wang, Siwei and Zhang, Pei and Zhu, En and Hu, Jingtao and Jin, Hu and Liu, Yue and Dong, Zhibin},
+  author={Duan, Jingcan and Zhang, Pei and Wang, Siwei and Hu, Jingtao and Jin, Hu and Zhang, Jiaxin and Zhou, Haifang and Liu, Xinwang},
-  booktitle={Proc. of AAAI},
+  booktitle={Proceedings of the 31st ACM International Conference on Multimedia},
+  pages={7502--7511},
   year={2023}
 }
 ```